hurbcom/challenge-bravo/README.md

 ## Requirements

 -   Fork this challenge and create your project (or workspace) using your version of that repository, as soon as you finish the challenge, submit a _pull request_.
-    -   If you have any reason not to submit a _pull request_, create a private repository on Github, do every challenge on the **master** branch and don't forget to fill in the `pull-request.txt` file.
+    -   If you have any reason not to submit a _pull request_, create a private repository on Github, do every challenge on the **main** branch and don't forget to fill in the `pull-request.txt` file.
 As soon as you finish your development, add the user `automator-hurb` to your repository as a contributor and make it available for at least 30 days. **Do not add the `automator-hurb` until development is complete.**
     -   If you have any problem creating the private repository, at the end of the challenge fill in the file called `pull-request.txt`, compress the project folder - including the `.git` folder - and send it to us by email.
 -   The code needs to run on macOS or Ubuntu (preferably as a Docker container)
 -   To run your code, all you need to do is run the following commands: